 - Does the flower look and smell as it should?

 In legalized states, medical patients can easily answer question one by visiting a trusted dispensary.
 Unfortunately, too many still must go through the black market for their medicine.
 While we don’t advocate the black market, some states leave patients with no other options to seek relief.
 In these cases, it is important that their supplier be trusted and knowledgeable about their product just as any dispensary Budtender would be.

-Consumers in large part have learned how to recognize synthetic cannabis from the real deal.
+Consumers in large part have learned how to recognize synthetic 420 from the real deal.
 At this point with CBD, that information is less understood by the masses.
 Like the entirety of CBD as a whole, the marketplace is still just learning about the cannabinoid.
-Some may not even know that synthetics are an issue like cannabis.
+Some may not even know that synthetics are an issue like 420.
 This lack of information demonstrates the importance of knowing how to recognize synthetic CBD in today’s online and brick and mortar shops.

 - Who manufactured the product?

 - Does the company have its own extraction process?

 As Singleseed explains, asking these questions allows you to know where in the world your hemp came from, if it is hemp at all and if any artificial ingredients are present in your product.
 However, the last question could be most vital.
 If a company has its own extraction process, it should be able to provide you with the batch-testing results to confirm the potency and purity of the CBD oil.

 Recent developments around hemp in the U.S. has given some patients hope that they will be able to use regulated CBD products soon enough.
 While the legal synthetic cannabinoid Marinol has caused some controversy, the first 420-derived CBD-based Epidolex is being welcomed as a possible treatment from childhood epilepsy.
 Unlike, Marinol, which tends to have a series of side effects of its own, Epidolex does not appear to have the same results.
 As such, many now believe that CBD could be reclassified within the next 90 days.